 Studies show that it is six times more expensive to attract a new customer than retain an existing one.
 That’s why investing time and effort into maintaining your existing client base is so important.
 Sending handwritten notes is an easy way to boost your client retention levels.
 It helps you connect with your customers in a personal way that makes them feel special.
-Follow these best practices to get the most value from your handwritten notes.
+Follow these best practices to improve customer retention with handwritten notes.

 Handwritten notes are always more personal than emails and typed letters.
 Handwriting has more personality than a uniform block of text.
 However, you can lose that personality if your handwritten notes all say the same thing.